MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/group-policy/group-policy-overview.md

 ---
 title: Group Policy overview for Windows
-description: Use this article to understand Group Policy in Active Directory Domain Services.
+description: Learn about what Group Policy does and how it works with Active Directory Domain Services in Windows.
 author: Orin-Thomas
 ms.topic: overview
 ms.author: orthomas